ARTICLE 1 Name

-- Shall be an ex-officio member of all committees except the Nominating Committee.
+- Shall be an ex-officio member of all Committees except the Nominating Committee.

-- See that committees function as they should and in a timely manner.
+- See that Committees function as they should and in a timely manner.

 - Appoint members to fill vacancies in the officer and regional director positions

 of the Executive Board.

-- Appoint sufficient Tellers for the Annual elections
+- Appoint sufficient Tellers for the Annual elections.

 - Shall automatically become the next President.